 Assures regional inspection activities address the five risk-informed safety focus areas and that inspection focus is based on the prioritization tables in Appendices D and E of this IMC.

-For each assigned ISFSI, contacts the DFM/Branch Chief IOB, including the DFM/PM for awareness purposes as necessary, to request DFM resources in response to any events, problems,
+For each assigned ISFSI, contacts the DFM/Branch Chief IOB, including the DFM/PM for awareness purposes as necessary, to request DFM resources consistent with the guidance in Section 05.15, in response to any events, problems, or other needed assistance.

 For each assigned ISFSI, maintains the Replacement Reactor Program System (RRPS) and notifies the DFM/Branch Chief IOB of any changes to inspection frequencies for the inspections listed in Appendices A and B of this IMC.